sfarrens/sfarrens.github.io/_posts/2022-02-20-best-albums.md

 ##### Esoteric navigation, through the astral storms, Odin!

 *Caravans to the Outer Worlds* is a fairly short four-track EP by Norwegian extreme/progressive metal band [Enslaved](https://en.wikipedia.org/wiki/Enslaved_(band)).
 Enslaved have very clearly demonstrated in recent years* that they one of the best bands on the metal scene.
-This EP gives a little taste of what they are about and will likely leave wanting more.
+This EP gives a little taste of what they are about and will likely leave you wanting more.

 > *e.g. See their 2017 release E.